NotTimTam/jtf/SYNTAX.md

 ## Style Array

 -   The "style" array contains CSS style definitions for styling cells, rows, or columns.
--   A top-level "style" array targets every data table, while one within a table only applies to that table.
 -   Each style definition is an object with the following fields:
     -   "type": Either "class" or "style", indicating whether the style should be applied as a class or directly as inline CSS when rendered in an HTML dom structure.
     -   "target": An array representing the targeted cells, rows, or columns.
 See [the target array info](#target-array-standard) for more info.